 The printed schedule of courses also contains registration information.
 Roane State Community College provides early registration via telephone - Instant Registration Information Service (IRIS) and through Web for Students - each semester for the currently enrolled and readmitted students.
-New students register after current and returning students.
-Procedures specified at the time must be followed during all registration.
 No student is officially enrolled until he/she has completed all requirements of enrollment including the payment of fees.
 Registration after the regular catalog published date may be permitted for one calendar week following this date.
 Exceptions for late registration or adding a class may be granted for good cause by the Vice President for Academic and Student Services.
 Late registration requires payment of the late fee.
 No student shall receive credit for a course for which he/she is not properly registered.
 A STUDENT MAY NOT BE ALLOWED TO REGISTER UNTIL ALL REQUIRED ADMISSION DOCUMENTS HAVE BEEN RECEIVED BY THE OFFICE OF RECORDS AND REGISTRATION.